 All the lighting described above consumes about 1.0 GWh (3850 GJ) per year accounting for about 90 tonnes of GHG emissions.
-This consumption has been relatively consistent since the baseline year of 2007 upgrades in 2010.
-Emerging LED and other new technology for high efficiency streetlighting is being monitored by the Engineering Department.
-A solar powered LED pedestrian crossing signal was installed on 10th Avenue in 2011 and is functioning well.
-Sample installations of both LED and induction streetlights have been installed to monitor performance and lifespan.
+This consumption has been relatively consistent since the baseline year of 2007

 All City traffic signals were converted to LED technology prior to the 2007 baseline year.
-Two traffic signals were eliminated in favour of passive traffic control as part of 3rd Avenue
+Two traffic signals were eliminated in favour of passive traffic control as part of 3rd